AVID National Conference - #AVIDNC17

 Looking for last year's concurrent session presentations and handouts?
 Click here.

-This year we offered more than 80 concurrent sessions.
-We categorized the concurrent sessions into four topics of interest: Instruction, Systems, Leadership, and Culture.
+This year we will offer more than 60 concurrent sessions.
+We have categorized the concurrent sessions into four topics of interest: Instruction, Systems, Leadership, and Culture.
 These are the four domains of AVID Schoolwide.
 A strong AVID system can transform all four domains on a school campus, ensuring college readiness for all AVID Elective students and improved academic performance for all students based on increased opportunities.

 Sessions are listed under their main topic area; however, many of them extend into others.
 We have noted the primary and secondary (if applicable) topics by adding the icons below next to each title.